 Chief, Division of Gastroenterology and Director, Inflammatory Bowel Disease Center, UC San Diego Health; Professor of Medicine, UC San Diego School of Medicine, San Diego, CA

-Dr. Sandborn’s journey to a career as a physician scientist was inspired by watching his father’s extraordinary care for his surgical patients.
+Dr. Sandborn’s journey to a career as a physician-scientist was inspired by watching his father’s extraordinary care for his surgical patients.
 He credits his dad with instilling in him a core value espoused by their shared alma mater, Loma Linda University, which teaches its medical students ‘to make man whole.’
 A guiding principle of Dr. Sandborn’s life’s work, it has led him to dedicate his 25-year career to helping people with IBD live healthier lives.

-Perhaps one of his greatest contributions to the field was his groundbreaking work in the early 2000s to develop a new architecture for IBD clinical trials that enabled the development of medicines which have become today’s standard of care.
+Perhaps one of his greatest contributions to the field was his groundbreaking work in the early 2000s to develop a new architecture for IBD clinical trials that enabled the development of medicines that have become today’s standard of care.

 At the time, there were few treatment options for people with IBD.
 The medicines were not very effective and were associated with difficult side effects.
 Dr. Sandborn saw potential, however, in biologic medicines that were approved for use in other inflammatory autoimmune diseases, but not IBD.